ibm-cloud-docs/dns-svcs/ha-dr.md

 ### Data plane DNS servers
 {: #data-plane-dns-server}

 The [DNS servers](/docs/dns-svcs?topic=dns-svcs-service-connection) are distributed globally across multiple MZRs and use anycast IP addresses to optimize latency and ensure high availability.
-If an availability zone or a entire region experiences an outage, DNS queries are automatically routed to nearest availability zone or region.
+If an availability zone or an entire region experiences an outage, DNS queries are automatically routed to nearest availability zone or region.
 DNS data is replicated across the following regions to support both latency optimization and high availability:

 - Dallas (us-south)
 - Washington, D.C. (us-east)